Approved BHSFG Recommendations

 This recommendation will redesign reimbursement rates for in-state youth residential services by creating a tiered structure.
 This structure will align resources with clinical needs and reduce reliance on out-of-state placements in psychiatric residential treatment facilities and therapeutic group homes.

-Update as of August 2025: DPHHS has compiled information on youth residential facilities in Montana and comparison states.
-The Department has also begun discussing an evaluation framework for this recommendation and confirmed that the University of Montana Center for Children, Families & Workforce Development will support stakeholder engagement for rate-setting.
+Update as of November 2025: The Department has compiled information on youth residential facilities in Montana and comparison states.
+An evaluation framework discussion has begun, and the University of Montana Center for Children, Families & Workforce Development is confirmed to support stakeholder engagement.

 The recommendation will invest in school-based behavioral health initiatives by funding programs, expanding universal behavioral health screening, and collaborating with the Montana Office of Public Instruction (OPI) to adopt supportive policies and identify sustainable funding sources.